richmond-gakpetor/intro/README.md

 # Hey!
 Dev Richie👨🏽‍💻 here :
 🔭 I’m currently working on a backend project using Node.js, Serverless framework and AWS Services (S3, DynamoDB, SES).

-🌱 I’m currently learning more about software architecture and API design.
+🌱 I’m currently learning more about Agentic AI, software architecture and API design.

 👯 I’m looking to collaborate on cool AI/ML projects.